 One of the best ways many of our clients are implementing this strategy is through a mentorship program.
 Mentors, like trainers, help new drivers get up to speed at a carrier.
 The difference is that mentors do not ride with drivers but, instead, serve as a neutral advisor.
 When it’s done right, the mentor not only helps the driver feel connected to the carrier but also serves as a sounding board for a driver’s feelings about their early experiences.
 A balanced, experienced response to these feelings can help diffuse the driver’s dissatisfaction.

-One of the worst things you can do for early driving experience stage turnover is to send a driver out of orientation and forget about them.
+One of the worst things you can do is to send drivers out of orientation and forget about them.
 These drivers are still unsure about how things will work at your carrier and will almost certainly have additional questions as they get on the road.

 Create a strategy for your team that lets them know when to reach out to drivers throughout the first year.
 For example, your safety department might call a driver after their first week to see if they have any questions about your expectations and procedures.
 Then maybe have an executive call a driver after the first month to make sure everything’s going well.